dmlc/dgl/examples/pytorch/ggnn/README.md

 #### Results

 Following the paper, we use 10 different test sets for evaluation.
-The result is the the mean and standard deviation of the evaluation performance across the 10 datasets.
+The result is the mean and standard deviation of the evaluation performance across the 10 datasets.
 Numbers in the parentheses are the number of training data used.